 - Shelf with Hooks

 - LED Strip Lights

-We already owned most of the other sources in here, but I’ll put together a blog post later with ways to build up to your own home gym as your budget allows over time.
+We already owned most of the other sources in here, but you can find out How to Gradually Build a Home Gym for Every Budget with ways to build up to your own home gym as your budget allows over time.

 Robert’s exercise background isn’t something we’ve ever really shared before, but it’s something he’s so knowledgable about that maybe it could help someone else needing a budget-focused home gym resource.

-It’s hard to believe what the shed looked like just 2 weeks ago, right?
+It’s hard to believe what the shed looked like before, right?
 I can’t get over how massive this change was.